HashkeyHSK/whale-staking/README.md

 - **Reentrancy Protection**: Uses `nonReentrant` modifier to prevent reentrancy attacks

 #### `pendingReward(uint256 positionId) view → uint256 reward`
-Query pending rewards
+Query pending rewards for any position
 - **Parameters**: `positionId` - Staking position ID
 - **Returns**: `reward` - Pending reward amount
 - **Notes**:
+  - **Anyone can query** - No owner restriction, can query any position's pending reward
   - Returns 0 in emergency mode
-  - Can only query own staking positions
+  - Returns 0 if position is unstaked
   - Rewards accumulate continuously per second, precise to the second
+  - View function, no gas cost for read-only queries

 #### `getUserPositionIds(address user) view → uint256[] memory`
 Get all staking position IDs for a user